 Most had second helpings so that they could “try the dress too!”
 The birthday girl got a lollipop and the other three were given out as prizes.

-I used a dome shaped bowl to bake this Barbie birthday cake.
+To make the cake, I used a dome shaped bowl to bake this Barbie birthday cake.
 I bought a Barbie doll pick (found at any craft store or even Walmart!) and frosted it.

 I bought fondant for the first time to make the top torso part of Barbie’s dress and even make a hair ornament.
 It was so much fun- it felt like using Playdoh!
 Then decorate any way you choose.
-The flowers on the bottom also were made from fondant.
+The flowers on the bottom are also made from fondant.
 I used flower cookie cutters I had.
 This Barbie birthday cake is very easy to do!